Quickstart#

 To run a simple case with a toy_dataset.csv file using ReX model, you can use the following command, assuming default parameters:

-python -m causalexplain -d /path/to/toy_dataset.csv
+python -m causalexplain run -d /path/to/toy_dataset.csv

 That will generate the ReX model and run the model on the dataset, and print the results to the terminal, like this: